phoenixframework/phoenix_pubsub/README.md

 ## Testing

 Testing by default spawns nodes internally for distributed tests.
 To run tests that do not require clustering, exclude  the `clustered` tag:

     $ mix test --exclude clustered

+If you have issues running the clustered tests try running:

+    $ epmd -daemon

+before running the tests.